livingsocial/lein-dependency-check/README.md

     $ lein dependency-check --throw

-To only throw if there are vulnerabilities with or above a certain CVSS:
+To only throw if there are vulnerabilities with or above a given CVSS:

     $ lein dependency-check --throw --min-cvss 5